 Working with the estimated 5.5 million traditional (pre-1919) buildings in England requires particular skills and expertise.
 A wide range of training courses and qualifications have been developed for contractors and craftspeople, from short courses to foundation degrees.

-Training has been designed by industry and supported by Construction Industry Training Board including
+Training has been designed by industry and supported by the Construction Industry Training Board including:

-- Specialist Upskilling Programs offer off-the-job condensed training and assessment onsite
+- Specialist Upskilling Programmes which offer off-the-job condensed training and assessment on site